solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/custom_auth/_index.md

 {{< /highlight >}}

 {{% notice tip %}}
-When using a gRPC auth service, remove the `httpService` attribute line from the configuration above.
+When using a gRPC auth service, remove the `httpService` attribute from the configuration above.
 {{% /notice %}}

 This configuration also sets other configuration parameters: